verrazzano/docs/content/en/docs/setup/install/modify-installation.md

 </div>
 {{< /clipboard >}}

-After you have the name of the Verrazzano custom resource, you can edit its manifest file.
+After you have the name of the Verrazzano resource, you can edit its manifest file.
 The `kubectl edit` command lets you directly edit any API resource on the cluster. for more information on `kubectl edit`, see the [kubectl edit documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#edit).

-The following example edits the Verrazzano custom resource found in the previous sample output.
+The following example edits the Verrazzano resource found in the previous sample output.

 {{< clipboard >}}
 <div class="highlight">